MarceJara/FutureBot-MiniSumoBot/build.md

 If you have a 3D printer keep reading this part.
+Otherwise, just send to print these pieces with aa infill around 20-25%.

+TODOs:
+- Explain the building process step by step.
+- Make a recommendations part.